BLThunderstorm/BLThunderstorm/docs/privacy.md

 **The right to data portability** – You have the right to request that BLThunderstorm transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 ## Changes to our privacy policy
 BLThunderstorm revises its privacy policies when needed.
+For transparancy and easier version-control, you can see the list of revisions and changes made to this document [here].
+Please be aware these revision lists also includes Work In Progress changes that never been in effect.